lu-pl/gndentr/README.md

 Parameters:

 * **entities**: For each element in `entities` a request is sent to the GND API matching against 'variantName' (for control over this behavior see the `GNDPersonResolver` example below).

-* **predicates**: Predicates of the GND result sets are only transferred to the graph if present in the `predicates` argument.
+* **predicates**: If supplied, predicates of the GND result sets are only transferred to the graph if present in the `predicates` argument;  else all predicates of the GND result sets are transferred.

 * **limit**: Allows to control the maximum number of query result set members *per result set* that get transferred to the graph.

 ```python